Beriah Moore

 John Frederic Beriah Moore (25 December 1919 – 2005) was a Welsh professional footballer.
-A winger, he played for Cardiff City F.C. and scored the only goal for Cardiff in a friendly against Moscow Dynamo in 1945 (final score 10–1).
+A winger, he played for Cardiff City F.C. and scored the only goal for Cardiff in a 10–1 friendly defeat to Dynamo Moscow in 1945.
 In 1950 he joined Newport County from Bangor City F.C. and went on to make 121 appearances for the club, scoring 45 goals.
 In 1953 he rejoined Bangor City.
 In later life he became a director of Bangor and died in his eighties (precise date unknown).